CodeForProgress/CFP-program-analysis/learning_assessment/README.md

 This node.js app makes use of the D3.js library to visualize quantative and qualitative data related to the metrics of success set for the 2014 Code for Progress fellowship program.

+The stack uses node.js, Express, MongoDB, and Jade.

 Why a node.js app for a program that teaches Python/Django?
 -----------------------------------------------------------